PlayFab/thundernetes/docs/quickstart.md

 # Quickstart

-We've tested thundernetes on Azure Kubernetes Service (AKS) version 1.20.7 and 1.20.9 and [kind](https://kind.sigs.k8s.io/) but it can theoretically be installed on any Kubernetes cluster, optionally supporting Public IP per Node (which is something you want if you want to expose your game servers outside the cluster).
-Read the relevant section depending on where you want to install thundernetes.
+We've tested Thundernetes on the latest versions of Azure Kubernetes Service (AKS) and [kind](https://kind.sigs.k8s.io/) but it can theoretically be installed on any Kubernetes cluster supporting Public IP per Node (which is something you want if you want to expose your game servers outside the cluster).
+Read the relevant section depending on where you want to install Thundernetes.

-> If you are using Windows, we recommend using [Windows Subsystem for Linux](https://docs.microsoft.com/windows/wsl/install-win10) to run the CLI commands listed below.
+> If you are using Windows, we recommend using [Windows Subsystem for Linux](https://docs.microsoft.com/windows/wsl/install) to run the CLI commands listed below.

 ## Create an Azure Kubernetes Service cluster with a Public IP per Node